https://newcastleok.gov/government Parent Page: Government id: 65 Active Page: Employment Opportunities id:109

 • High School diploma or GED.

-• Valid Oklahoma State Class A CDL with driving record free from serious or frequent violations.
+• Valid Oklahoma State Driver’s License with driving record free from serious or frequent violations.

 • A pre-employment drug screen and background check are required.